livingdocsIO/documentation/concepts/images/image-services.md

 }
 ```

+The `imageServices` contains the configurations for one or more image services.

-The parameters are equivalent to the ones in the editor.
-You can in theory also configure several images services in the server, but as of now only one can be used (the one specified in the editor config).
+You can in theory configure several images services in the server, but as of now only one can be used (the one specified in the editor config).

+The `host` is simply where your ImgIX images are served from.
+If `preferWebp` is set to `true` Livingdocs will pass the `auto=format` parameter (https://docs.imgix.com/apis/url/auto).
+`srcSet` defines the settings you want for your `srcset` attribute:
+1. the available image widths `widths`
+2. the width that is set to the `src` attribute (e.g. for IE11 and below), defined in `defaultWidth`
+3. The `sizes` attribute that defines the responsive behavior

+Note: We will take (3) out of the configuration in the medium term since we think it makes more sense to set the `sizes` attribute directly on the component or template.

+For background images you can simply set a fixed max-width, so that each background image will get the corresponding ImgIX width set. (if the actual width of the image is lower, ImgIX will never try to interpolate but just leave it -> this is why it is called max-width).

 ### Resrc.it